Lightning-AI/LAI-E2E-ContinualAI-Emulator/README.md

-# LightningAI E2E Continual AI Emulator And Research Project
+# LightningAI E2E Continual AI Emulator

+This project is a production-ready Research Emulator meant to demonstrate LightningAI can be used as one of the most SOTA ML System.

+# Objectives:

+* Create a production environment for developing new components and new strategies.
+* Provide an advanced template for anyone to understand to build upon Lightning AI
+* Foster new research areas

-## Final Objective
+## V0 Archicture Objective

 Create a [serverless](https://www.serverless.com/) deployement with the following structure.